Black bearded saki: Diet

-Black bearded sakis are highly frugivorous, specialized in seed predation as 90% of their diet comes from fruits and seeds.
-Black bearded sakis feed mostly on plants of the families Sapotaceae, Lecythidaceae, and Chrysobalanaceae, but they are known to feed on more than 100 species and are able to adapt their diets.
-They complement their diets with fleshy fruits and small insects.
-Black bearded sakis use their strong canine teeth to crack open hard shells of fruits and nuts, enabling them to access the unripe seeds inside the fruits.
+The black bearded saki is highly frugivorous, specialized in seed predation as 90% of its diet comes from fruits and seeds.
+This species feeds mostly on plants of the families Sapotaceae, Lecythidaceae, and Chrysobalanaceae, but it is known to feed on more than 100 species and is able to adapt its diet.
+It complements its diet with fleshy fruits and small insects.
+This bearded saki uses its strong canine teeth to crack open hard shells of fruits and nuts, enabling it to access the unripe seeds inside the fruits.

 Social behavior

-They are social animals, commonly grooming and playing with one another, even with those of other primate species.
-Black bearded sakis can be found in troops of 20 to 30 individuals.
+It is a social animal, commonly grooming and playing with one another, even with other primate species.
+The black bearded saki can be found in troops of 20 to 30 individuals.
 Individuals of a troop will separate and rejoin throughout the day, have large home ranges, and travel long distances daily.

 Movement

-Black bearded sakis spend most of their time resting, traveling and eating.
-Black bearded sakis use mostly quadrupedal movement to move in the canopy of trees.
-As infants the monkeys can be seen using their tail to grasp things, but lose the ability as they mature.
+The black bearded saki spends most of its time resting, traveling and eating.
+It uses mostly quadrupedal movement to move in the canopy of trees.
+As infants, the monkey can be seen using its tail to grasp things, but loses the ability as it matures.

 Reproduction

-Bearded sakis have a gestation period of 5 months and produce one young at a time.
-They become sexually mature at 4 years old and have an expected lifespan of 18 years.
-Black bearded sakis give birth to offspring every 2 years.
+The black bearded saki has a gestation period of 5 months and produces one young at a time.
+It becomes sexually mature at 4 years old and has an expected lifespan of 18 years.
+The black bearded saki gives birth to offspring every 2 years.

 Conservation

-Black bearded sakis are a critically endangered species.
-Just over the last few decades urbanization in the Brazilian Amazon has brought with it highways, agriculture, and dams, creating an influx of habitat fragmentation, habitat destruction and poaching pressure.
+The black bearded saki is an endangered species.
+Just over the last few decades urbanization in the Brazilian Amazon has brought with it highways, agriculture, and dams, creating an influx of pressures from habitat fragmentation, habitat destruction, and poaching.
 Habitat fragmentation is rising as secondary roads increase and people move into uninhabited areas of the Amazon rainforest.
 Along with an influx of people the amount of agriculture required to support the area increases, augmenting the pressure for deforestation.